-Azure Dedicated HSM · Cloudflare SSL docs
+Azure Dedicated HSM

 1. Create, assign, and initialize a new partition

-The first step we’ll take is creating an HSM partition, which can be thought of as an independent logical HSM within your Azure Dedicated HSM device.
+The first step is creating an HSM partition, which can be thought of as an independent logical HSM within your Azure Dedicated HSM device.

-vm$ ssh tenantadmin@hsm
+vm$ ssh [email protected]

 [local_host] lunash:>hsm login Please enter the HSM Administrators' password: > ********